2008 US Open – Men's doubles

+Bob Bryan and Mike Bryan defeated Lukáš Dlouhý and Leander Paes in the final, 7–6(7–5), 7–6(12–10) to win the men's doubles tennis title at the 2008 US Open.
+The pair did not lose a set during the tournament.

 Simon Aspelin and Julian Knowle were the defending champions, but lost in the second round to Igor Kunitsyn and Dmitry Tursunov.

-Bob Bryan and Mike Bryan won in the final 7–6(7–5), 7–6(12–10), against Lukáš Dlouhý and Leander Paes.